DevOpsPlayground/Introduction-to-GraphQL-with-GO/README.md

 Then run the below command with the file:-

-`aws dynamodb batch-write-item --request-items file://flight_data.json`
+`aws dynamodb batch-write-item --region eu-west-2 --request-items file://~/GraphQL/Introduction-to-GraphQL-with-GO/dynamodb/flight_data.json`

 Return to your `flights` project and open `graph/schema.graphqls`